DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Debug/Vector View.md

 ### Entity Vectors

 Entity hit boxes are half the length and half the height of the [[entities|entity]]'s tile size, and are positioned at the bottom-center of the sprite.
-This box is green by default, but the entity that was most recently interacted with (either with the interact button or hack button) will have a red hitbox instead.
+This box is green by default, but the entity that was most recently [[on_interact|interacted]] with (either with the interact button or hack button) will have a red hitbox instead.

 The entity's position is considered to be the center of its hitbox as defined above, and is marked by a blue X.